piyushmsys/informix/protocol buffer.md

 ### Overview
     Protocol Buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.

-> It is like we define data format to be transmitted and then code for respective language can be generated.
-It support a huge list of programming langagues like
+> It is like we define the data format to be transmitted and then code for the respective language can be generated.
+It supports a huge list of programming languages like C++, Java, Rails, C# etc

-### How does protobuffer look like
+### How does proto buffer look like
 ```proto
 message Person {
   optional string name = 1;